 Semmering Pass

-In 1854, Karl Ritter von Ghega completed what engineers had called impossible: a mountain railway through the eastern Alps without any tunnels longer than 1.5 km.
-The Semmering Railway used 16 viaducts, 15 tunnels, and a steady 1-in-40 gradient to climb through terrain that had stopped roads in their tracks for centuries.
-It was the world’s first true mountain railway, and it is now a UNESCO World Heritage Site.
+In 1854, Karl Ritter von Ghega completed what Austrian engineers had declared impossible: a mountain railway through the eastern Alps without any tunnels longer than 1.5 kilometres.
+The Semmering Railway used 16 viaducts, 15 tunnels, and a continuous 1-in-40 gradient to climb through terrain that had stopped roads for centuries.
+It was the world’s first true mountain railway, built entirely by hand using stone quarried on site, and the engineering argument it settled – that steam locomotives could operate reliably on sustained gradients – opened up mountain railways across the world.

-The railway opened up the Semmering for Vienna’s wealthy classes.
-By 1900, about 30 grand hotels lined the hillsides, the Kurhaus, the Panhans, the Sudbahnhotel.
-Many burned down or fell apart during the 20th century, but the Panhans Grand Hotel is still operating and still looks like something from a Stefan Zweig novel.
-The dining room is worth a visit even if you are not staying, if only to drink coffee and look at the view across the valley.
+The railway opened the Semmering for Vienna’s wealthy classes, and by 1900 about 30 grand hotels lined the hillsides.
+Most burned down or collapsed during the 20th century’s disruptions.
+The Panhans Grand Hotel is still operating and still looks like something from a Stefan Zweig novel.
+The dining room is worth visiting even if you are not staying; coffee with views across the valley on a clear autumn afternoon has a specific quality that certain categories of traveller find irreplaceable.

 Hiking

-The hiking around Semmering is excellent and almost entirely ignored by international visitors.
-The Semmering Panorama Trail is a circular route of about 12 km that takes in the best of the views and is manageable in half a day for a reasonably fit walker.
-The trail passes through old-growth forest, breaks onto open ridges with views toward the Rax and Schneeberg ranges, and drops into valleys where small farms still operate.
+The hiking here is excellent and almost entirely ignored by international visitors.
+The Semmering Panorama Trail is a circular route of approximately 12 kilometres, manageable in half a day for a fit walker, passing through old-growth forest and breaking onto open ridges with views toward the Rax and Schneeberg ranges.
+In summer, the Hirschenkogel cable car runs upward for around 8 euros, eliminating 400 metres of climbing.
+In winter the ski area is genuinely small – about 25 kilometres of marked runs – and suitable primarily for beginners and families.

 Where to Eat

-The village of Semmering itself has a few restaurants attached to hotels and some independent guesthouses.
-Gasthof Belvedere on the main road serves proper Austrian food: Wiener Schnitzel with potato salad, Tafelspitz, and Mohr im Hemd (a chocolate pudding that is better than it sounds).
-Prices are reasonable and the portions are the Austrian variety, which is to say, substantial.
+Gasthof Belvedere on the main road does proper Austrian food: Wiener Schnitzel with potato salad, Tafelspitz, Mohr im Hemd.
+Prices are reasonable and the portions are the Austrian kind.

 Getting There

 The Railjet from Vienna Hauptbahnhof stops at Semmering.
-Journey time is around 90 minutes.
-By car, take the A2 south and then regional roads; the pass road itself is the B306, which is narrow and enjoyable to drive but not great in snow without chains.
+By car, take the A2 south; the pass road itself is the B306, narrow and enjoyable to drive, not suitable in snow without chains.
+The best days to come are midweek in May through June or September through October: settled weather, no school groups, hiking at its best.